MediaHound/CoreHound/README.md

 });
 ```

-## Consuming media content
-- TODO: Discuss Sources

 ## CoreHound uses **flexible networking**
 CoreHound uses the network extensively to asynchronously provide data and results as you request it.
-For advanced use cases, though, you need fine-grain control of how CoreHound requests are scheduled compared to your own networking requests.
+For advanced use cases, though, you need fine-grain control over how CoreHound requests are scheduled compared to your own networking requests.
 CoreHound exposes a clear API for controlling caching, priority, cancelation, and reprioritization.
 This networking infrastructure is provided by [Avenue](https://github.com/MediaHound/Avenue), a general networking library (built upon [AFNetworking](https://github.com/AFNetworking/AFNetworking)) that you can use for all network requests in your app.

 All CoreHound **fetch** APIs have a version that takes 3 parameters: